Israel, Palestinians appear headed for cease-fire in Gaza

 Ahmed al-Qaissi, another neighbor, said his wife and son were among the wounded, suffering shrapnel injuries.
 To make way for rescue workers, al-Qaissi agreed to have part of his house demolished.

-As a funeral for Mansour began in the Gaza Strip on Sunday afternoon, the Israeli military said it was striking suspected “Islamic Jihad rocket launch posts.”
+As a funeral for Mansour began in the Gaza Strip on Sunday, the Israeli military said it was striking suspected “Islamic Jihad rocket launch posts.”
 Smoke could be seen from the strikes as thumps from their explosions rattled Gaza.
 Israeli airstrikes and rocket fire followed for hours as sirens wailed in central Israel.
-As the sunset call to prayer sounded Sunday night in Gaza, sirens wailed as far north as Tel Aviv.
+As the sunset call to prayer sounded in Gaza, sirens wailed as far north as Tel Aviv.

-Israel's Defense Ministry said mortars fired from Gaza struck the Erez border crossing into Israel, used by thousands of Gazans a day.
+Israel's Defense Ministry said mortars fired from Gaza hit the Erez border crossing into Israel, used by thousands of Gazans daily.
 The mortars damaged the roof and shrapnel hit the hall's entrance, the ministry said.
 The crossing has been closed amid the fighting.

 The Rafah strike was the deadliest so far in the current round of fighting, which was initiated by Israel on Friday with the targeted killing of Islamic Jihad's commander for northern Gaza.